 - Keep copies of relevant documents.
 Contact the San Francisco PD for your police report and obtain copies of your medical records.

 - Notify your insurance company.
-Report the accident to your insurer but do not admit fault or give the insurance company a recorded statement.
+Report the accident to your insurer, but avoid admitting fault or giving the insurance company a recorded statement without legal advice.

 - Consult with Jacoby & Meyers.
-Contact our local attorneys at (415) 855-4289 to discuss your case and what steps to take next.
-We can help you handle communications with insurance companies.
+Contact our local attorneys at (415) 855-4289 to discuss your case.
+We can also help you handle communications with insurance companies.

-Once you’ve brought your car to a local mechanic in San Francisco and received medical care for your injuries, focus on your future by reaching out to our attorneys.
-We will help you take the next steps forward.
+Once you’ve brought your car to a local mechanic in San Francisco and received medical care for your injuries, you may consider speaking with an attorney about the next steps.

 Important California Car Accident Laws

-If you are injured in a car accident in San Francisco, you must be aware of several important laws.
-You need to know your deadline for filing a claim, how being partially at fault impacts your rights, how to prove your claim, and more.
+If you are injured in a car accident in San Francisco, you must be aware of several important laws in California.
+It is useful to know your deadline for filing a claim, how being partially at fault impacts your rights, how to prove your claim, and more.

 Statute of Limitations and Exceptions